-IFRS 16 substantially carries forward lessor accounting from IAS 17.
-One major difference is that the initial measurement of the lease payments included in the measurement of the net investment in a finance lease includes those variable lease payments that depend on an index or rate and payments that appear to be variable but are in-substance fixed.
-Other variable lease payments, such as payments based on revenue or usage, are recognised in profit or loss in the period during which the event or condition that triggers those payments occurs.
+- 25 IFRS 16 carries forward lessor accounting substantially unchanged from IAS 17.
+One difference is that the initial measurement of the lease payments included in the measurement of the net investment in a finance lease includes those variable lease payments that depend on an index or rate and payments that appear to be variable but are in-substance fixed.
+Other variable lease payments, such as payments based on revenue or usage, are recognised in profit or loss in the period during which the event or condition that triggers those payments occurs. - 26 IFRS 16 also requires additional information about a lessor's leasing activities and in particular the exposure to certain risks.